Easy, cheap and soooooooooo good for your gut!

 When preparing the vegetables, wash them all well, drain, and slice them to an even size, so they’ll ferment well.
 I grate carrot, shallot, ginger and lime rind, and slice the rest.
 I’ve tried using a mandolin but I think it’s easier with a sharp knife and cutting board.

 You can, of course, use just one vegetable at a time – cabbage, or whatever you have a taste for.
 I recently did a couple of jars of cherry tomatoes, having read a rave report of how good they are.

 I’m not so sure about that though; I suppose I’m not that passionate about tomatoes at any time.
 And, in the end, I tossed them (into the compost, of course)

 Reasons to use a culture for fermented vegetables

-- I don’t particularly like salt, and often recipes call for quite a lot when fermenting without a culture
+- I don’t particularly like a lot of salt, and often recipes call for quite a bit when fermenting without a culture

 - It only takes a few days – 3-5, so jars aren’t hanging around the kitchen a long time